matthewleach/enki-web/web/formatting-elements/intro-span.md

 ---
 ## Content

 The HTML `<span>` element is used to style inline HTML elements, meaning that it can style elements that are already on a line with other elements.
-By itself, the element does not represent any visual change by itself and CSS is needed to style it.
+By itself, the element does not represent any visual change by itself and CSS is required to style it.

 **Notes:**
   - Only use `<span>` if you don't have a more appropriate semantic element.